hello/suripu-ios/README.md

 MVP, MVVM, and lastly VIPER (https://www.objc.io/issues/13-architecture/viper/).
 Ultimately, the goals of the architecture are:

-hard to reuse / debug / maintain.

-To remedy the situation, various architectures have been considered including MVP, MVVM, and lastly VIPER (https://www.objc.io/issues/13-architecture/viper/).
-Ultimately, the goals of the architecture are:

 1. Increase testability without dependencies to UI
 2. Create a shared understanding within the team about how to structure a module so that when changes are needed, developer knows where to look